burnmg/LC_algorithms_practice/README.md

 Hard greedy problem

 Strategy:
-For every point, we find the max possible reach from this point.
+For every position `i`, we find the max possible reach before and including `i` .
 Later, if we encounter this max possible reach, we increment a step.
+Then we have a new max possible reach.

 ### [55.
 Jump Game](https://leetcode.com/problems/jump-game/description/)